-Currently, the County of Wellington has not changed the Vacant and Excess Land Sub-class Reduction programme pending further analysis and review.
 Administration of the Vacant Unit Rebate programme lies with each member municipality with the support of County Council.
-Programme changes are largely driven by Community Improvement Plans within and across the County.
-Currently 4 of the 7 local municipalities in Wellington County have altered or eliminated the Rebate programme.
-Specific criteria requirements and further details may be found on local municipal websites for the Town of Erin, the Town of Minto, the Township of Puslinch and the Township of Wellington North.
+Programme changes are largely driven by Community Improvement Plans.
+Currently, 4 of the 7 local municipalities in Wellington County have eliminated the rebate programme.
+Specific criteria requirements and further details may be found on local municipal websites for the Town of Erin, the Town of Minto, and the Township of Wellington North.